 Cards speak to determine the winner.
 Verbal declarations of hand value are not binding at showdown but deliberately miscalling a hand may be penalized.
 Dealers should read and announce hand values at showdown.
-Any player, in the hand or not, should speak up if he or she thinks a mistake is made in reading hands or calculating and awarding the pot.
+Any player, in the hand or not, should speak up if they think a mistake is made in reading hands or calculating and awarding the pot.